-In accordance with Government Auditing Standards, we have also issued our report dated December 5, 2016, on our consideration of the Walnut Creek School District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting are reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Walnut Creek School District's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated December 15, 2017 on our consideration of the Walnut Creek School District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Walnut Creek School District's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Walnut Creek School Districts internal control over financial reporting and compliance.

-Pleasanton, California December 5, 2016
+Pleasanton, California

+December 15, 2017

-This section of Walnut Creek School District's (the District) annual financial report presents our discussion and analysis of the District's financial performance during the fiscal year that ended on June 30, 2016.
+This section of Walnut Creek School District's (the District) annual financial report presents our discussion and analysis of the District's financial performance during the fiscal year that ended on June 30, 2017.
 Please read it in conjunction with the District's financial statements, which immediately follow this section.